mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 My own positive response to their suggestion was driven partly from knowledge of Da's cultural background a both a professional coding and a volunteer supporting children's coding programmes.
 While simultaneously checking with other groups that they use the starting template as a base, to avoid overload as previously descussed in design decisions, I encourage this pair to see what happens as a potential learning opportunity.
 I am conscious that the change of movement may open up different posibilities for new game patterns that this pair may be able to solve.

 There are cultural elements here of a family learning culture between these two playing out in this space.
 That way of approaching the task is very different from interactions with grandparents on a previous iteration.

 This and other exerpt from this pair show that Te and Da's interaction is much more guided and focused than many other participants.
 This is influenced by Da's experience as a software engineer and volunteer at Coder Dojo.
 This process of active guiding but suggesting and fishing for the right answer is intentional from the consistent nature of the interaction and from a supporting interview.

-"Extract from interview"
+"Extract from interview with Da?" to support some of the above observations.

+TRANSITION - Te and Da - have a very typical guided apprenticeship

+### Accessing External Help

+Te and Da - Accessing documentation Phaser

+The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

-## Interpersonal Plane (Guided Apprenticeship)
+## Interpersonal Plane (Guided Participation)

 I will recap Rogoff's take on guided apprenticeship and the features of the learning design which facilitate it.
 If needed then I will explain how AT terms like division of labour are appropriate here.